mlhnshuvo/todo-list/README.md

 # React-Todo-App

-This is a project template for mern apps.
+Please check out the branch and see how many tools I have used.
 It lives at https://react-todo-app-mhs.netlify.app

 ```bash
 Feature: